E. Rabus, Paris

 Thomas Alfred Rust, India.

 - T. A. RUST, Art Photographer, Allahabad, Mussoorie, Landour & Meerut

 Thomas Alfred Rust (1825 to 16 April 1904) a professional photographer, who was patronised by the aristocracy.
 Rust was born in Stepney, London and at the age of 27 started his photography business.
 The first record of his professional activity dates from the 1860s.
 He was in partnership with Timothy Le Beau.
 Le Beau & Rust had two studios: in Bayswater Athenaeum and Westbourne Grove.
 The partnership was dissolved in October 1865 when they were listed as bankrupt.
 By 1869 Rust was working as an assistant to F.W.
 Baker in Calcutta.
 A year later he was running the Calcutta Photographic Company with W. T. Burgess and did so until 1874.
 In 1874 Rust opened five of his own studios in Allahabad, Mussoorie, Murree, Landour and Meerut.
 Rust’s images of the rich and famous brought him instant recognition, fame and soon he was a man of considerable means.
 He was also famous for tableau vivant79 images.
 Rust is buried in Kensington cemetery80.
-My cards of his photograph were printed by British Photoprint Co., London (qv).
+My cards of his photographs were printed by British Photoprint Co., London (qv).

 1 Photographie rotative au bromure d’argent